cbaines/leaflet-indoor/README.md

 Provides basic tools to create indoor maps with [Leaflet](http://leafletjs.com).

+This plugin provides a layer intended for displaying indoor data (rooms, corridors, ...).
+It also provides a control component to change the level displayed.

 ## Demo

 You can see the demo included in the example directory